The John F. Kennedy Center for the Performing Arts

 State: District of Columbia

-The VSA Emerging Young Artists Program, a Jean Kennedy Smith Arts and Disability Program, recognizes and showcases the work of emerging young artists with disabilities, ages 16-25, who are residing in the United States.
+Since 2002, the Kennedy Center and Volkswagen Group of America have teamed up for the VSA Emerging Young Artists Program, a Jean Kennedy Smith Arts and Disability Program, to recognize and showcase the work of emerging young artists with disabilities, ages 16-25, who are residing in the United States.

 Fifteen winning artists share a total of $60,000 in awards.
 Grand Prize is $20,000, First Prize is $10,000, Second Prize is $6,000, and the remaining Awards of Excellence are $2,000 each.
-Winning artwork will be exhibited in a year-long, nationally touring exhibition, and artists will attend an all-expenses-paid professional development workshop in Washington, DC.
+Winners will exhibit their selected artwork in a year-long, nationally touring exhibition, and attend an all-expenses-paid professional development workshop in Washington, DC.

-The application deadline is May 31, 2018 and winners will be announced by July 31, 2018.
-Artwork will be judged by a panel of experts in the field of visual arts who will be looking for artwork that demonstrates a high level of skill, expresses original ideas, and reflects the Detour theme.
+The applications deadline is May 3, 2017 and winners will be announced in mid-June, 2017.
+Artwork will be judged by a panel of experts in the field of visual arts who will be looking for artwork that demonstrates a high level of skill, expresses original ideas, and reflects the Electrify! theme.
 To request an accommodation or receive the application materials in an alternate format, contact Anne-Marie Walsh, email@example.com, at least two weeks prior to the submission deadline.

 - Artist must reside in the United States.